 According to the National Center for Education Statistics, in the 2018–2019 academic year, the average tuition and fees for a public four-year institution were $9,200; $35,800 for a private nonprofit four-year institution; $3,700 for a public two-year institution; and $18,400 for a private nonprofit two-year institution.
-If you’re saving to pay tuition for yourself or a family member, include any of the following tools in your estate plan; these can help you reach your goals.
+If you’re saving for school to pay tuition for yourself or a family member, include any of the following tools in your estate plan; these can help you reach your goals.

 Health and Education Exclusion Trust